arrsvjes2/EX288StudyGuide/README.md

   people don’t.
 And if you don’t have any retakes available for whatever reason, you can take a different version of the exam (until they remove it on 10/1/2021).

+  a) Create two routes http and https for a simple service.
+  b) health check, startup, liveness, readiness